There are few joys in life as simple as biting into a piece of juicy fresh pineapple.

-To peel a pineapple without a knife, the main way to eat them without a knife, you need a very yellow pineapple.
+To peel a pineapple without a knife (the main method of eating one without a knife), you need a very yellow pineapple.
 You can use one that’s still a little green at the top, but the green fruitlets will be harder to seperate.

 However, some people find that a completely yellow pineapple is too sweet for their taste, so a slightly greener pineapple might be better in that case.

 The other thing you can look for is a pineapple that has a strong scent.
 You don’t need to peel them back or anything to get the scent.
 A truly ripe pineapple should smell like pineapple strongly enough that you can smell it in your hands without holding it to your nose.